TonyPhipps/SIEM/Incident-Response-Plan.md

 ### Turnover Log & Call

-In order to facilitate information exchance, a brief Turnover Call will be conducted between each of the three shifts.
+In order to facilitate information exchance, a brief Turnover Call shall be conducted between each of the three shifts.
 Turnover calls will signify the relinquishing of monitoring duties and investigation continuation from one shift to the next including promptly responding to phone calls, emails, and other related duties.

-A turnover page will be maintained on Confluence/SharePoint/Collaboration Tool to track any ongoing tasks that must continue to the next shift including, but not limited to:
+A turnover page shall be maintained on Confluence/SharePoint/Collaboration Tool to track any ongoing tasks that must continue to the next shift including, but not limited to:
 - Follow-up calls.
 - Repeating notifications where acknowledgement was not received.
-- Continuing to work open cases.
+- Continuing to work open tickets.
 - Attending scheduled and/or impromptu meetings on behalf of the team.

 Other agenda items may include: